hsw28/data_analysis/hannah-in-use/README.txt

 psth.m: makes a psth graph of events around a trigger point spikehisto.m: makes a histogram of spikes in binned time

+BULK
+uipickfiles.m: lets you pick files and puts path into an array (not my code) clusterimport.m: outputs a structure of all cluster times imported from uipickfiles posimport.m: outputs a structure of pos/vel/acc from imported pos files from uipickfiles timeimport.m: outputs a structure of multiple lfp times from files selected with uipickfiles MASSaccelVsFiringRate.m: does acceleration vs firing rates for tons of clusters at once using bulk data

 RANDOM
 binning.m: bins stuff
 boundedline.m: shades bounds around a line